lowlydba/expressdb.io/which-sql-server-management-studio-version.md

 ## The Latest and Greatest

-As of July 15, 2021, the latest official version of SQL Server Management Studio is 18.9.2.
+As of October 5, 2021, the latest official version of SQL Server Management Studio is 18.10.

 ::: tip
 The latest version of Management Studio will always be available at the [Download SQL Server Management Studio][ssms] page.